flutterdata/flutter_data/README.md

 ## 👩🏾‍💻 Quick introduction

-In Flutter Data, every model gets is adapter.
+In Flutter Data, every model gets its default adapter.
 These adapters can be extended by mixing in custom adapters.

 Annotate a model with `@DataAdapter` and pass a custom adapter: